-This Saturday will mark the end of an era in Melton when the town’s Co-op store closes its doors for the last time.
+End of an era on Saturday as Melton's Co-op store closes its doors for last time

 Bosses at Central England Co-operative Limited announced the closure of the Scalford Road store in September, saying the decision was taken ‘following a full review of the store’s trading performance which showed a decline in sales with increasing losses projected in future years.’